Iodinemacer198/MMS-OS/README.md

 - Wordle game
 - Basic file system with commands
 - Login system
-- A WIP VGA "graphics" (VGAG) system
+- A WIP VGA "graphics" (VGAG [I know that when its spelled out it is weird]) system
     - ┕> New login graphics
     - ┕> Welcome screen
     - ┕> Calculator